 Choosing a supply chain visibility and freight management platform

-During both my demonstration and my conversations with senior executives thereafter, it was clear to me that there was an element of uncertainty when it came to the methods used in selecting the appropriate supply chain visibility and freight management platform.
+As a result of both my demonstration and conversations with senior executives afterward, it became clear to me that there was an element of uncertainty when it came to the methods used in selecting the appropriate supply chain visibility and freight management platform.

 Since supply chain visibility technology has emerged as a “must have” business tool to cater to the shift in customers’ expectations and buying behaviour, supply chain and freight forwarding business segments have been actively seeking to upgrade their tech in pursuit of the well sought-after “distinct competitive advantage”.